Eco-gifting for the Holidays

 Planet Aid offers this feature on our donation page and will send a card expressing your holiday wishes to the dedicatee.
 Your donation will help us continue the work we do in developing nations and would be deeply appreciated.

-See All Thrift Center Blog
+See All Thrift Store Blog